goncalor/SLAE64/1/readme.markdown

 ### Take advantage of syscall return values

 Syscall return values are placed in RAX.
 On success most syscalls return a non-negative integer.
 This come can in handy because it might help with the initialisations of RAX.
 For example to call `listen` we need `rax=50`.
-Normally we'd for example:
+Normally we'd write for example:

     xor rax, rax
     mov al, 50